OCA/account-financial-tools/account_move_template/readme/USAGE.rst

 To use an existing template:

 #.
-Go to *Invoicing / Accounting / Accounting Entries / Create Journal Entry from Template*
+Go to *Invoicing / Accounting / Accounting Entries / Create Entry from Template*
 #.
 Select one of the available templates.
 #.
 Complete the entries according to the template and click on the button *Generate Journal Entry*.